Carbon reduction plan

 Additional details on baseline emissions calculations

-This is because the Greening Government Commitments for the period 2021-25 have re-calibrated government department reporting to set 2017/18 as the baseline year.
-This more accurately reflects the current government estate and ensure government builds on the progress it has already achieved since 2009/10.
+Whilst FCDO Services has been reporting emissions data since 2009-10, this Carbon Reduction Plan uses 2017-18 as the baseline.
+This is because the Greening Government Commitments 2021-25 have re-calibrated Government Department reporting to set 2017-18 as the baseline year to more accurately reflect the government estate, and to ensure government builds on the progress it has achieved since 2009-10.

 Back to top